Epidemic Spreading with External Agents: Proofs: Lower Bounds for Specific Graphs

-In the previous section, we have estimated the time taken by random (and greedy) external-infection policies to infect all nodes in a network.
-In this section, we derive corresponding lower bounds for certain commonly studied \emph{spatially limited} networks, in particular, line/ring networks, $d$-dimensional grids and random geometric graphs.
-As discussed in Section \ref{sec:resultslbnd}, for each of these classes of graphs, we establish lower bounds on the finish time of \emph{any} spreading strategy (possibly omniscient and adversarial) that match the upper bounds (upto logarithmic factors for random spread, and exactly for the GSI policy).
+In the previous section, we upper bound the time taken by random/greedy external-infection policies to infect all nodes in a network.
+Next, we derive corresponding lower bounds for certain commonly studied \emph{spatially limited} networks, in particular, line/ring networks, $d$-dimensional grids and random geometric graphs.
+As discussed in Section \ref{sec:resultslbnd}, for each of these classes of graphs, we establish lower bounds on the spreading time of \emph{any} spreading strategy (possibly omniscient and adversarial) that match the upper bounds (upto logarithmic factors for random spread, and exactly for the GSI policy).